AdaCore/spark2014/docs/develguide/tool_structure.rst

    package of the project file.
  - proof_switches: the switches for each index of the ``Proof_Switches`` attribute in the ``Prove`` package.

+***************
+IDE Integration
+***************

+GNATprove can be called both from the command-line and from within one of the two IDEs developed at AdaCore: GPS or GNATbench (a plugin of Eclipse).

+A general principle is that as little logic as possible should be put in the IDE support, as:
+ - the support may be IDE-specific which entails duplication,
+ - we may drop some IDE and add support for others in the future,
+ - most features should be usable from the command-line, and
+ - it is easier to test features from the command-line.

+As an example, the generation of counterexample is attempted for all unproved checks, and when successful a corresponding trace is added in the :file:`.spark` file which lists the lines of code and values of variables which constitute the counterexample in JSON format.
+The IDE integration consists simply in displaying that information when requested by the user.

+The IDE integration consists mostly in the following files inside ``gps`` repository, under ``share/plug-ins``:
+ - file :file:`spark2014.py` defines the GPS integration
+ - file :file:`spark2014/gnatprove.xml` defines the pop-up panels and Build Targets (shared between GPS and GNATbench)
+ - file :file:`spark2014/gnatprove_menus.xml` defines the menus (shared between GPS and GNATbench)
+ - file :file:`spark2014/itp_lib.py` defines the interactive proof support in GPS

+In addition to the above XML files, the GNATbench integration consists in code mapping the menus to actions inside Eclipse.
+The GNATbench integration is more basic than the GPS one.